Arts & Culture

 Join the Celebration of Tubac’s art, History and Culture

 Artists say Tubac’s location in the world’s ecosystem is embellished with “good light.”
 This good light provides a stimulating environment for artist to express their creativity and talent.
 Art in Tubac consists of every medium available to an artist – oil, watercolors, charcoal, glass, ceramics, metal, and wood.
-Native American jewelry, both old and new, abounds in the various galleries and shops, as do new and modern designs.
+Old Native American jewelry abounds in the various galleries and shops, as do extraordinary new modern designs.
 Galleries display the works of artists from all over America as well as local established and emerging artist.

 The Tubac Center of the Arts, https://tubacarts.org hosts a performing arts season bringing jazz, cellos, brass ensembles and more to the village.
 New, distinct, and old-period art is exhibited throughout the year.
 In November, a juried exhibition of local member artists is a feature event.